buraksezer/olric/README.md

 ## Possible Use Cases

 Olric is an eventually consistent, unordered key/value data store.
 It supports various eviction mechanisms for distributed caching implementations.
-Olric also provides Publish-Subscribe, data replication, failure detection and simple anti-entropy services.
+Olric also provides publish-subscribe messaging, data replication, failure detection and simple anti-entropy services.

 It's good at distributed caching and publish/subscribe messaging.